 Find out more

 If you would like to find out more information or ask any questions, please contact Liz Ainslie.
+We can also give guidance on your application and assistance in filling in the paperwork.

 If you looking for ideas on how to create a community group or on existing community energy projects please visit Community Energy England.